Chula Vista, California

 The area, along with San Diego, was inhabited by the Kumeyaay before contact from the Spanish, who later claimed the area.
 In 1821, Chula Vista became part of the newly declared Mexican Empire, which reformed as the First Mexican Republic two years later.
-California became part of the United States in 1848 as a result of the Mexican–American War and was admitted to the union as a state in 1850.
+California became part of the United States in 1848 as a result of the Mexican–American War, and was admitted to the union as a state in 1850.

 Founded in the early 19th century and incorporated in October 1911, fast population growth has recently been observed in the city.
-Located in the city is one of America's few year-round United States Olympic Training centers, while popular tourist destinations include Sesame Place San Diego, North Island Credit Union Amphitheatre, the Chula Vista marina, and the Living Coast Discovery Center.
+The city is home to the Chula Vista Elite Athlete Training Center, Sesame Place San Diego, North Island Credit Union Amphitheatre, Chula Vista Marina, and the Living Coast Discovery Center.